Bindon10/AMPTemplates-bindon/README.md

-Chivalry Deadliest Warrior Template for Cubecoders AMP
+This repo was originally for my Chivalry Deadliest Warrior Template for Cubecoders AMP, but now serves as a home for my random inspirations.

-This is a modified Template based off the wonderful work that Greelan did for the Chivalry: Medieval Warfare Template.
+Deadliest Warrior Stuff:
 This Template is not maintained whatsoever, modifications will be done as needed.

     Chivalry: Deadliest Warrior requires you to login to an account that owns it in order to download through SteamCMD, anonymous login is not possible.